dochardi/node-red-contrib-discord-dh-bot/README.md

 * Change channel's name.
 * Allow full control over the BOT by access to the DiscordJS client.

-This repository builds on [node-red-contrib-discord](https://github.com/jorisvddonk/node-red-contrib-discord) by Joris vd Donk .
+This repository builds on [node-red-contrib-discord](https://github.com/jorisvddonk/node-red-contrib-discord) by Joris vd Donk and [node-red-contrib-discord-advanced](https://github.com/Markoudstaal/node-red-contrib-discord-advanced) by javis86.
 The main intention is to add more features and keep the repository updated.

 ## Installation and documentation

-The [Wiki](https://github.com/Markoudstaal/node-red-contrib-discord-advanced/wiki) is still being written when it comes to documentation but you can find a guide on how to install and setup the nodes [here](https://github.com/Markoudstaal/node-red-contrib-discord-advanced/wiki/Installation-and-setup).
+The [Wiki](https://github.com/dochardi/node-red-contrib-discord-dh-bot/wiki) is still being written when it comes to documentation but you can find a guide on how to install and setup the nodes [here](https://github.com/dochardi/node-red-contrib-discord-dh-bot/wiki/Installation-and-setup).

 ## Nodes